-4085 6.
-Surveyor's statement and signature/seal per statute; 4086 7.
-Statement and signature of acceptance/approval by the 4087 appropriate government agencies, such as: 4088 • BZA 4089 • PC 4090 BOCC 4091 Special District Boards(s) 4092 8.
-Standard wording used in the signature blocks must be pre- 4093 approved by the County Attorney; 4094 9.
-Filing statement and signature by the County Clerk & Recorder's 4095 office; 4096 10.
-Legend and notes by the surveyor describing lines, symbols, 4097 monumentation and defining other depicted plat elements 4098 including: title, graphic bar type scale and north arrow; 4099 11.
-Tract boundary lines, all rights-of-way including easements, and 4100 property lines of all lots must have accurate dimensions, 4101 bearings or angles, and radii, arcs or chords, and central angles 4102 of all curves; 4103 12.
-Name of each street, and width of all rights-of-way; 4104 13.
-Any easement, including those indicating perpetual open space 4105 required by the PC or BOCC or granted to public utility 4106 companies shall be included, and the location, dimension, and 4107 purpose of such easement shall be given; 4108 14.
-All deed restrictions.
-4109 15.
-Addresses for all lots must be shown and approved by the 4110 appropriate county entity.
-4111 g.
-The annotation of coordinates is optional but if shown the following 4112 minimum information is required: 4113 1.
-For 3 monumented locations at boundary extremities; and, 4114 2.
+- 6. Surveyor's statement and signature/seal per statute; - 7.
+Statement and signature of acceptance/approval by the appropriate government agencies, such as: - BZA - PC - BOCC - Special District Boards(s) - 8.
+Standard wording used in the signature blocks must be preapproved by the County Attorney; - 9.
+Filing statement and signature by the County Clerk & Recorder's office; - 10.
+Legend and notes by the surveyor describing lines, symbols, monumentation and defining other depicted plat elements including: title, graphic bar type scale and north arrow; - 11.
+Tract boundary lines, all rights-of-way including easements, and property lines of all lots must have accurate dimensions, bearings or angles, and radii, arcs or chords, and central angles of all curves; - 12.
+Name of each street, and width of all rights-of-way; - 13.
+Any easement, including those indicating perpetual open space required by the PC or BOCC or granted to public utility companies shall be included, and the location, dimension, and purpose of such easement shall be given; - 14.
+All deed restrictions. - 15.
+Addresses for all lots must be shown and approved by the appropriate county entity. - g.
+The annotation of coordinates is optional but if shown the following minimum information is required: - 1.
+For 3 monumented locations at boundary extremities; and, - 2.
 Defined in 3-dimensions based on an accepted datum.
-Basis, 4115 datum and method, and date of observations shall be included 4116 as a notation in the legend, or alongside the actual position on 4117 the drawing.
-4118 h.
-Provide plat annotations as follows: 4119 1.
-All bearings or angles in degrees, minutes, and seconds; 4120 2.
-Distances in feet to two decimal places; 4121 3.
-Acreage to two decimal places; 4122 4.
-Elevation in feet to two decimal places; 4123 5.
-Coordinates dictated by other accuracy levels on the Plat and 4124 Datum used.
-4125 i.
+Basis, datum and method, and date of observations shall be included as a notation in the legend, or alongside the actual position on the drawing. - h.
+Provide plat annotations as follows: - 1.
+All bearings or angles in degrees, minutes, and seconds; - 2.
+Distances in feet to two decimal places; - 3.
+Acreage to two decimal places; - 4.
+Elevation in feet to two decimal places; - 5.
+Coordinates dictated by other accuracy levels on the Plat and Datum used. - i.
 Provide electronic submittal of the Final Plat.

-4126 4127 A copy of the Final Plat, as approved and prior to recording shall be 4127 submitted to the Planning and Zoning Office in a reproducible size, 4128 electronic format meeting GIS data standards and/or the specification of the Planning and Zoning Office 4147 of the Planning and Zoning Office.
+A copy of the Final Plat, as approved and prior to recording shall be submitted to the Planning and Zoning Office in a reproducible size, electronic format meeting GIS data standards and/or the specification of the Planning and Zoning Office.